vorachet/protractor-build-verification-testreport/README.md

 After you successfully run the spec example, you should get "3 specs, 1 failure" and a new folder named "screenshots" will be created after the Protractor job is done.
 The spec example intentially writes test cases for 2 passed and 1 failed.

 The screenshots folder consists of a collection of HTML and PNG files.
 The number of the files depends on the number of your specs.
 Each spec will generate one HTML test report.
-With this example, attanomat-protractor-screenshot will generate 3 HTML files.
+With this example, protractor-build-verification-testreport will generate 3 HTML files.

 ```
   example